 Blink makes indoor and outdoor battery-powered home security cameras.
 As it stands, the cameras use their own app and even their own cloud storage plan.
 In some ways, Blink’s cloud storage plan is more generous than what Amazon offers as it’s based on space used and not time.
 Blink will store up to 7200 seconds of video for free.
 Once that limit is reached, older clips are deleted to make room for newer clips.
 Blink will store clips up to 365 days.
 On the other hand, Cloud Cam will only save clips for 24 hours.

 Premium Features Reviewed

-After testing the freemium plan, I subscribed to Amazon’s Basic Plan which adds access to an extended video history, person detection and zones.
+After testing the freemium plan, we subscribed to Amazon’s Basic Plan which adds access to an extended video history, person detection, and zones.

 Person Detection and Zones

 Person Detection and Zones are key to reducing false alarms.
 From the mobile app, you can choose what should trigger Cloud Cam.
 For example, you can turn motion detection off and leave person detection on.
 You can also create up to 4 rectangular shaped motion zones.
 Zones are virtual shapes that you place over the camera’s field of view.
 If motion happens within the defined area, Cloud Cam will ignore the activity.
 This is helpful for eliminating high activity zones like ceiling fans or televisions.

 Person detection is one of our favorite camera features as it significantly reduces the number of alerts you have to deal with and improves the quality of the ones you do.
 With Cloud Cam, you can choose to receive motion alerts, person alerts, or both.
 In testing person alerts, we found that though Cloud Cam no longer sent motion alerts, it still monitored motion events, and this led us to detect a small problem.